 The recoverable amount of goodwill and service contracts is determined based on value-in-use calculations for each cash-generating unit ("CGU").
-The value-in-use calculations have used pre-tax cash flow projections based on the budget for the year ending 31 December 2016.
-Subsequent cash flows are extrapolated using an estimated growth rate of 1% reflecting the mature of the market in which the Group operates.
-The cash flows have then been discounted using a pre-tax rate of between 7.0% and 10.0%.
-The value-in-use calculations did not indicate impairment in any goodwill or service contracts.
+The value-in-use calculations have used pre-tax cash flow projections based on the budget for the year ending 31 December 2017.
+Subsequent cash flows are extrapolated using an estimated growth rate of 1% reflecting the mature nature of the market in which the Group operates.
+The cash flows have then been discounted using a pre-tax rate of 10%.
+The value-in-use calculations did not indicate impairment in any goodwill or service contract.
 If the discount rate had been 5% higher there would still have been no impairment in any goodwill.
 The value of goodwill is split into five CGUs to assess indicators of impairment.
-Of the total goodwill £38,451,000 relates to Ansul Group companies, £8,770,000 relates to the integrated UK companies, £1,009,000 relates to the Pyrotec companies and the balance relates to the remaining CGUs which are individually considered insignificant.
+Of the total goodwill £38,923,000 relates to Ansul Group companies, £9,698,000 relates to the integrated UK companies and the balance relates to the remaining CGUs which are individually considered insignificant.